SAP Industry Solutions Licensing

 Key licensing aspects:

 - Upstream Operations: For exploration and production (E&P), SAP’s solutions might include modules for production sharing, revenue accounting (often known as PRA), and Joint Venture Accounting.
-Licensing for upstream components can be tied to a number of wells or fields managed, or potentially the barrels of oil equivalent (BOE) produced per year, if based on production volume.
+Licensing for upstream components can be tied to several wells or fields managed, or potentially the barrels of oil equivalent (BOE) produced per year, if based on production volume.
 If new wells are drilled or acquired, the metric count goes up.

-Licensing tip for Oil and gas: Negotiate flexible volume tiers if possible.
-Oil production volumes can fluctuate with market and operational factors.
 If you have a down year, you don’t want to be locked into paying for peak capacity you aren’t using.
 If you have an unexpectedly good year, you want cost predictability.

 If you anticipate new projects coming online, structure license volume bands in the contract to accommodate that growth without a punitive price jump.